-- : Arrow in illustration depicts vehicle front direction. - 5.
-If you cannot identify the above fuses, remove all fuses in the fuse boxes. - 6.
-Disconnect the negative (-) 12V battery cable (1).
+- 5. If you cannot identify the above fuses, remove all fuses in the fuse boxes. - 6.
+Disconnect the negative (-) 12-volt battery cable (1).
 Insulate the negative (-) battery cable terminal with insulated tape.

-- 7. Wait at least ten (10) minutes for complete discharge of the high voltage capacitor after the fuses are pulled. - 8.
+- 7. Wait at least ten (10) minutes for complete discharge of the high-voltage capacitor after the fuses are pulled. - 8.
 Perform the first response action.